bodhish/developer-task/README.md

 # Web Developer Task

+Modified version:

+Write function to return possible smileys given an input string Implement API with a POST route that accepts and stores comments, and a GET route that returns stored comments.
+Update UI scaffold to:

+Use function in React UI to implement an auto-complete.
+Update UI with message when a post comment button is pressed.
+POST the message to the API for storage.
+Reloading the UI should render stored messages.

 ## Emoji Search

 All the companies use feedback forms to collect the user feedback on the products.